Skip navigation

 With the trade environment changing rapidly, planning for the future has become increasingly challenging.
 At Export Development Canada (EDC), we understand the concerns of Canadian businesses and are here to provide the support and information needed to navigate these uncertainties.

-On March 7, the Government of Canada announced $6.5 billion in support of businesses impacted by the current trade uncertainty, including the launch of EDC’s Trade Impact Program (TIP).
-With this newly launched program, EDC is prepared to facilitate an additional $5 billion over two years in support to eligible companies across a range of products to help them navigate economic challenges.
+In March, the federal government announced $6.5 billion in support of businesses impacted by the current trade war, including the launch of EDC’s Trade Impact Program (TIP).
+With this program, EDC is prepared to facilitate an additional $5 billion over two years in support to eligible companies across a range of products to help them navigate economic challenges.

-To help Canadian exporters better understand these issues and their impacts on the Canadian economy, we’ve compiled a list of our customers’ and prospects’ most frequently asked questions.
+To help Canadian exporters better understand these issues, we’ve compiled a list of our customers’ and prospects’ most frequently asked questions.
 This article aims to provide clarity and guidance for companies to help them stay informed.
+The Government of Canada also offers helpful resources for companies on how to manage the potential effects of the evolving Canada-United States relationship, many of which are highlighted below.

 1. What’s a tariff?